About the Artist (& the person)

 How I got into this niche business

-I got started making ketubot In 1996, when I made my own ketubah, Tree of Life.
+I got started making ketubot In 1996, when I made my own ketubah, Tree of Life (a cleaned up version is available as print).
 I didn't know any Hebrew or calligraphy, so I made a collage by cutting up our text and numbering the slips of paper, then gluing them to a large canvas.